VSrihariMoorthy/Multithreading/mutex-semaphore-pedtech/README.md

 This file contains the mutex implementation for exclusive access to a special tutorial video.

 **2. semaphore_example.py**
 This file manages the semaphore-based synchronization for watching video tutorials with limited concurrency.
+Here, the concurrency is specified as 5.

 **3. main.py**
 This file serves as the entry point and lets you choose which example to run.